Administrative Assistant: 858-246-0046

 Funder: HRSA/Maternal Child Health Bureau

 Investigator: Kyung Rhee, Principal Investigator

 - The goals of this project are: (1) to develop, implement, and evaluate a multi-tiered program, which includes fruit and vegetable (FV) rebate financial incentives, FV promotions, and NEOP programming in a retail setting for SNAP participants who shop at eligible Northgate Markets in Southern California; and (2) to assess the relative feasibility, acceptability, effectiveness and cultural appropriateness of the three tiers of SCNIP.

-- The purpose of this application is to evaluate whether healthy weight children at risk for overweight (two overweight parents) learn neural relationships between innocuous cues and food faster and/or have higher levels of brain reward to the taste of food compared to healthy weight children who are not at risk for overweight (no overweight parents).
-We will follow these children for two years, and track weight gain and behavioral measures of reactivity to food cues.
+- To evaluate whether healthy weight children at risk for overweight (two overweight parents) learn neural relationships between innocuous cues and food faster and/or have higher levels of brain reward to the taste of food compared to healthy weight children who are not at risk for overweight (no overweight parents).
+Children are followed for two years, with weight gain and behavioral measures of reactivity to food cues tracked.
 Results of this study could provide a novel hypothesis as why certain people overeat as well as insight into the risk factors associated with weight gain in children, to ultimately develop targeted prevention and intervention efforts.